Macron Says Plan B, Plan C Possible For Paris Olympics Opening Ceremony

-(MENAFN- IANS) Paris, April 15 (IANS) The organisers have prepared alternatives to staging the highly-anticipated Paris Olympic Games opening ceremony on the River Seine if there are excessive security risks, French president Emmanuel Macron admitted on Monday.
+The organizers have prepared alternatives to staging the highly-anticipated Paris Olympic Games opening ceremony on the River Seine if there are excessive security risks, French president Emmanuel Macron admitted on Monday.

-As the countdown to the Olympics reaches the critical 100-day mark, Macron spoke to French broadcasters RMC and BFM TV inside the Grand Palais.
-While he reiterated his confidence in successfully hosting the ceremony on the Seine, he also acknowledged that alternative plans were under consideration due to potential security challenges, Xinhua news agency reported.
+As the countdown to the Olympics reaches the critical 100-day mark, Macron spoke to French broadcasters RMC and BFMTV inside the Grand Palais.
+While he reiterated his confidence in successfully hosting the ceremony on the Seine, he also acknowledged that alternative plans were under consideration due to potential security challenges.

 Macron also mentioned the possibility of relocating the ceremony to the Stade de France.